 Holly M. Logan

-Holly is a member of the firm’s litigation division.
+Holly is a trial attorney and shareholder in the litigation division.
 She represents clients in a wide variety of white collar criminal prosecutions and internal investigations, as well as civil and regulatory government proceedings.
-She has defended individuals, companies, and boards of directors in governmental investigations and at trial.
-Holly also handles a broad array of business litigation.
+She defends individuals, companies, and boards of directors in governmental investigations and at trial and also handles a broad array of business litigation.

-Holly has successfully tried a number of high-profile criminal cases and “bet-the-company” civil cases over the years.
-Most recently, she successfully defended a pharmacist accused of health care fraud by the United States Attorney for the Southern District of Iowa.
-The jury acquitted her client on all 15 counts of health care fraud in a multimillion dollar case involving medication for hemophiliacs.
+Holly has successfully tried several high-profile criminal cases and “bet-the-company” civil cases over the years.
+She successfully defended a pharmacist accused of health care fraud by the United States Attorney for the Southern District of Iowa.
+The jury acquitted her client on all 15 counts of health care fraud in a multimillion-dollar case involving medication for hemophiliacs.
 Holly also successfully defended at trial Postville meatpacking plant executive Sholom Rubashkin against 83 counts of child labor violations.

 Holly handles a variety of criminal cases including, but not limited to:

 - environmental crime